- Interdisciplinary combined Master's/Doctoral program

 - Accepting students from different backgrounds, including international students and students with full-time work experience

-The objective of the program is to train excellent students who already have a strong basis in their specialized fields to play active roles internationally as Doctoral graduate.
-Through the program, the students will develop the following qualities in addition to their knowledge of earth-space science:
+The objective of the program is to train excellent students who already have a strong basis in their specialized fields to play active roles internationally as Doctoral graduates in industry and academia.
+Through the program, the students will develop the following qualities in addition to their knowledge of photon science:

-- Excellent research ability in a specialized field related to earth-space science
+- Excellent research ability in a specialized field related to photon science

-- A global mindset and the communication skills needed to communicate with society and play an active role in the international community
+- A global mindset and the communication skills needed to play an active role in the international community

-- You must be a student at the University of Tokyo and have enrolled in the Graduate School of Science, the Department of Aeronautics and Astronautics, Graduate School of Engineering, the Department of Advanced Energy or the Department of Complexity Science and Engineering, both in the Graduate School of Frontier Sciences
+- You must be a student at the University of Tokyo and have enrolled in the Graduate School of Science or the Department of Applied Physics, Graduate School of Engineering

-- You aim to acquire a PhD degree in earth-space science, in the broad sense of the term
+- You aim to acquire a PhD degree in photon science, in the broad sense of the term

-- You fully understand the purpose of IGPEES, as well as the course requirements and other rules, and will cooperate with activities related to IGPEES
+- You fully understand the purpose of XPS, as well as the course requirements and other rules, and will cooperate with activities related to XPS

 - You intend to enroll in the Doctoral program at one of the above-listed departments

-- You agree to apply for the JSPS Research Fellowship for Young Scientists, and should you be accepted, you also agree to stay in IGPEES
+- You agree to apply for the JSPS Research Fellowship for Young Scientists, and should you be accepted, you also agree to stay in XPS

 - You are eager to gain experience abroad and to apply for the JSPS Overseas Challenge Program for Young Researchers or other relevant programs